kube-compose/kube-compose/README.md

 ### Testing

-Use `kubectl` or `oc` to set the target Kubernetes namespace and the service account of kube-compose.
+Use `kubectl` to set the target Kubernetes namespace and the service account of kube-compose.

 Run `kube-compose` with the test [docker-compose.yml](test/docker-compose.yml):